 Item Eligibility

-- Items with insufficient justification
+- Items with missing or insufficient justification.

-- Tuition for course, training, workshop, etc.
+- Tuition for courses, training opportunities, workshops, etc.

 Budget, Stipend, and Summary Tables